huguanjing/ghulab/_posts/2017-05-21-write-in-markdown.md

 tags: [writing; skills]
 ---

-Compared to academic writing in LaTex, Markdown appears to be a less intimidating choice to me, considering that I have got some experences with Github README files and there is a page of "Markdown Cheat Sheet" lying in the corner of my desktop.
+Compared to academic writing in LaTeX, Markdown appears to be a less intimidating choice to me, considering that I have got some experences with Github README files and there is a page of "Markdown Cheat Sheet" lying in the corner of my desktop.
 So I was like, Hey, this is the solution to keep me focused on WRITING, not FORMATING!
 Hmmmmmmmm, the problem is that I am supposed to be writing this afternoon, BUT, I am now distracted to learn EVERTHING about **how to write in markdown**.
 Good job, me.

 This [youtube video](https://www.youtube.com/watch?v=hpAJMSS8pvs&t=57s) by Nicholas Cifuentes-Goodbody was quite helpful to get me through the basics of how writing in markdown look like.
 So I decided to watch the rest of his video while working on one of my draft manuscript at the same time.
 Frankly, it was not a fluent process of learning followed by practicing, because of my limited patience and constant distractions by various fancy tools.
 But here is an orgainized list of resources and How-To for my own record and future reference.